Molcas/OpenMolcas/doc/source/tutorials/tut_expbas.rst

 unrealistically large computer resources and time.
 Compromises must be made.
-Any smaller selection of active orbitals can in general affect your results, and the selection should be based on the specific calculations: see :ref:`TUT:sec:hints` for advise.
+Any smaller selection of active orbitals can in general affect your results, and the selection should be based on the specific calculations: see :numref:`TUT:sec:hints` for advise.

 The following three tools may be help in the process: